andrewwalker-mn/Condvar/README.md

 This is the given demo file, and shows functionality of Lock, as well as Broadcast wait and signal.
 As described, it has certain threads that produce input into a bounded buffer and certain threads that consume said input.
 The synchronicity is to make sure that none of the buffer invariants are violated; we see that the program can run for an indefinite amount of time, which means that everything is working.

+# Performance Evaluation
+The performance evaluations and write-ups for **Lock vs SpinLock** and **Synchronous vs Asynchronous I/O** can be found in the file writeup.pdf.

 ## Priority Inversion:
 ### Implementation